Lupusa87/BlazorVirtualGrid/README.md

 Please also check this youtube video about BlazorVirtualGrid.

-You can always open new issue or make PR, also ask questions at VakhtangiAbashidze@gmail.com
+You can always open new issue or make PR, also ask questions at VakhtangiAbashidze@gmail.com or reach me out in twitter @lupusa1

-Thank you for your interest and happy coding with blazor.
+# Thank you for your interest and happy coding with blazor.